spicetify/marketplace/README.md

-# spicetify-marketplace
+# Spicetify Marketplace

-Download extensions and themes directly from within [Spicetify](https://github.com/spicetify/spicetify-cli).
-Also browse custom apps, but those need to be downloaded and installed locally.
-This is a limitation of how Spicetify itself works.
+Customize your Spotify client directly from within [Spicetify](https://github.com/spicetify/spicetify-cli)!

+Marketplace allows you to **browse, download, and install** extensions, themes and CSS snippets with ease.
+You can also browse custom apps, but will need to do some manual installing to get it working.

 Made with [Spicetify Creator](https://github.com/spicetify/spicetify-creator)